This article was updated on September 3rd, 2023

 If your dog is painful from arthritis, you might expect to see other signs such as limping, decreased activity, trouble climbing stairs, and difficulty rising from rest.
 Other causes of pain may cause a variety of clinical signs, depending on which part of the body is painful.
 Learn more: “Is my senior dog in pain?“.

-Top 8 Reasons Senior Dogs Pant Excessively
+Top 8 Reasons Causing Senior Dogs to Pant Excessively

 There are a number of medical conditions that can lead to increased panting.
 Many of these conditions are more common in older dogs than younger dogs.
 This means we tend to become a bit more concerned about a new onset of panting in an older dog.